 Note: This game is still in active development.
 Some planned features are not yet implemented and everything is subject to change and improvement.
 To stay up to date with the development progress, you can follow us on Twitter or Facebook.

-Video footage from a two-player deathmatch in alpha version 0.0.7:
+Video footage from a single player survival/practice match in alpha version 0.0.9:

 - Deathmatch, team deathmatch and survival co-op game modes.